Many investors are surprised to learn just how much tax they will owe during their retirement years. Roth conversions can help reduce the tax bills.

 Most retirees expect the bulk of their retirement income to come from retirement savings accumulated in various tax-deferred accounts, such as IRAs and 401ks.
 Any withdrawals from these accounts (unless they are Roth versions) will be subject to income tax at ordinary income rates, which are currently much higher than rates on long-term capital gains or qualified dividends.
 You received a tax break when you put the money into the account because that money was not counted in your income at the time.
-In exchange, you will have to pay ordinary income taxes not only on the amount originally contributed, but also on the increase in value from investment returns accumulated over the years.
+In exchange, you will have to pay ordinary income taxes not only on the amount originally contributed, but also on the increase in value from investment returns (and inflation) accumulated over the years.
 Ouch!

 Ideally, what you would like to do is avoid having RMDs that are so large that they put you into a higher tax bracket than you would otherwise be in.
 Later, we’ll discuss strategies for lowering the tax burden for RMDs, but the first task is to figure out what the tax burden will be.

 Calculate Your Future RMDs

 It’s a fairly straightforward exercise to project your RMDs out into the future.
 The IRS publishes the “Uniform Lifetime Table” which tells you the percentage of your annual required minimum distributions (RMDs) based upon your age.
 (This table is updated once in a while, but not very often.)
 Your retirement savings will grow over time, of course, depending upon how it is invested, so you’ll want to factor in a rate of return.
 This should be a real (inflation-adjusted) rate of return because income tax brackets are inflation-adjusted, and our objective is to figure out the extent to which your compounding investment returns may push you into a higher tax bracket.